Sootopolis/tgbe-tools/readme.md

 * 3.i.
 [Player](#player)
 * 3.ii.a.
 [Club - Members](#club---members)

+#### Function

+This program takes no user input, updates `members.json` and `lost_members.json`, and prints usernames of new members, lost members, and username changes.

+#### Mechanism, Problems, Compromises, Solutions

-The *Club - Members* API endpoint (3.ii.a.) provides a JSON file which consists of a list of members of a club, and with each member, the timestamps at which the member joined.
+The 3.ii.a.
+[Club - Members](#club---members) endpoint provides a JSON file which consists of a list of members of a club, and with each member, the timestamps at which the member joined.
 It can be stored locally into `members.json`.
 On the next execution of the program, the new JSON and the old can be compared, exposing any differences, i.e. new and lost members.
 Lost member data are stored in `lost_members.json`.

 A problem with this is that a player is allowed to change username once and only once.
 This is rare but still happens from time to time.
 For the sake of other use cases, it should not be seen as an old member leaving and a new one joining.

 A somewhat practical solution to this problem is to compare the timestamps of new and lost usernames.
 To some extent, it can be considered an identifier of a player because it is unlikely that a player leaves and another joins in the same second.
 Now if a member opts to change username, it can be detected as a username change, as a lost username and a new username share the same timestamp.

-There are two problems with the solution.
-One, as mentioned, is that the unlikely event may still happen.
-Another is that in the also very rare event that between two execution of the program, a member leaves, rejoins, and changes username at any point during this period, the program will consider the old username and the new username two different players, for the usernames and timestamps are both different.
+There are two problems with the solution:
+* As mentioned, is that the unlikely event may still happen.
+* In the also very rare event that between two execution of the program, a member leaves, rejoins, and changes username at any point during this period, the program will consider the old and the new usernames two different players, for the usernames and timestamps are both different.

-A more sensible solution is to retrieve from the Player API endpoint (3.i.) every player's player ID, which is an actually unique identifier of a player.
+A more sensible solution is to retrieve from the 3.i.
+[Player](#player) endpoint every player's player ID, which is an actually unique identifier of a player.

 A problem with this solution is that instead of `1` HTTP request, the program now has to make `1 + (number of members)` HTTP requests, which drastically increases the runtime of this program.
 For a club like mine with 400-600 members, it typically takes a couple of minutes.
 Should the program be used on clubs with 20,000+ members, however, this process can take hours.

 It can be argued that this problem is trivial.
 The first execution of the program indeed takes `O(n)` runtime, where n stands for the club's membership.
 But after that, given the generally low ratio of membership changes with regard to the entire membership and the fact that comparisons only need to be performed on the differences, not too many requests have to be made after initialising the membership data.
 In other words, when comparing the new JSON to the old, the username check can be used on the entire lists, and then the player_id check can be applied on the differences.

 My code in production is currently using the username-timestamp check.
 It will be updated to use the username-player_id check instead to address the very rare corner cases.

 ### Invite

+#### Resources

 Module(s) involved: